 Things You'll Need

-Transfer the jade to a new pot using a succulent potting soil if the plant has out grown the pot it is in, or if you know the existing soil is not made for succulent plants.
+Transfer the jade plant to a new pot using a succulent potting mix if the plant has outgrown the pot it's in, or if you know the existing soil isn't made for succulent plants.
 Look for roots to be sticking out of the bottom of the pot as a sign your jade must be repotted.

 Insert a length of dowel rod into your pot an inch away from the trunk to act as a support rod.
 The stake should be as tall as the plant plus about 4 inches.
 Use twist ties or flexible plant ties to stabilize the main trunk with the support.
-Be careful not to knock off leaves during tying.
+Be careful not to knock off leaves or snap the main stem during tying.

-Water the jade regularly once a week using tepid, not cold, water from about mid spring to mid fall.
-It is okay for the soil to dry between watering.
+Water the jade regularly using tepid, not cold, water from about mid spring to mid fall.
+It's okay for the soil to dry between watering.
 During the winter months, when the plant is dormant, cut watering back to once every six to eight weeks.

-Feed every other week during the summer with an African violet fertilizer following the directions on the packaging for application method and strength.
-If the fertilizer requires being dissolved in water, then use this water as your weekly watering to avoid soaking your plant.
+Fertilize every other week during the summer with a 10-20-10 or 5-10-5 fertilizer.
+African violet fertilizer is also a good choice for jade plants.
+Follow the directions on the packaging for application method and strength.
+If the fertilizer requires being dissolved in water, then use this water as your weekly watering to avoid overwatering your plant.

 Allow new growth to follow and for the trunk to begin to thicken over time.
-Depending on when you are working with your plant you may see an improvement within two to three months or longer if starting just before or during dormancy.
+Depending on when you're working with your plant you may see an improvement within two to three months or longer if starting just before or during dormancy.